How are purchase orders different from an invoice?

 If you and your vendor disagree and you don’t have a purchase order—which is a legally binding contract—you can end up in a legally tricky position.
 Without a paper trail, it can sometimes be difficult to definitively prove what went wrong in a purchase.

-Purchase orders get around that ambiguity by bringing both parties together in a mutually-binding contract.
+Purchase orders get around that ambiguity by bringing both parties together in a mutually-binding contract and serving as an on-the-record legal document.
 Once a vendor receives and approves a purchase order, you’re both legally bound to your end of the deal.

 (Note: simply sending a purchase order to a vendor isn’t enough for it to take effect.
 The document only becomes legally binding once the vendor “acknowledges” the purchase order by signing it.)